Kavitha3010/HR_analytics/README.md

 # Problem Statement

-AtliQ Technology is a company its fasical year starts from April.
+AtliQ Technology is a company its fiscal year starts from April.

 # Requirements